mmbman/Katagiri/1979-06-12-Fukanzazengi-Talk-4.md

 ##### 40:16

 I always [use] the example of death because death is a very good example in order to explain [shikantaza](glossary#shikantaza), in which all [delusions](glossary#delusion) completely drop off.
 Right in the middle of death, all delusions drop off.
-[Whether] you are qualified to accept death or you are not qualified to accept death, or you are stupid or you are not stupid – it doesn't matter.
-It doesn't matter; just death.
+[Whether] you are qualified to accept death or you are not qualified to accept death, or you are stupid or you are not stupid – it doesn't matter; just death.
 Don't you think so?

 If you hear the sound from [zazen](glossary#zazen), from [the] practicer, you say, “I am qualified to be a good Zen student,” or, “I am not qualified,” “I am stupid,” “I am not stupid; I am excellent” – but whatever you say, it’s really sounds.
 Right in the middle of shikantaza itself, it is really exactly the same as death itself.
 No way; exactly no way.